• Welcome

 I don’t like to shop; my daughter does.
 Shopping for me is a mission.
 Shopping for her is an adventure.
 I’ve mentored her as to how to spend – and now she mentors me as to what to buy!
 On this day, we’re “on mission” for me.
 I need a long dress for a fancy affair.
 I’m excited about the event, but I’ve put off shopping for the dress.

-When any of the kids and I go shopping, each of us prays aloud.
-Sometimes we come home empty-handed.
-Perhaps disappointed, yet peaceful.
-When we make purchases, we thank God for His generosity.
-On this day my prayer is more of a moaning, “Lord, I don’t wanna shop today!
+On this day my prayer was more of a moan, “Lord, I don’t wanna shop today!
 But, I need a long dress – for an amazing price – and I don’t want to spend all day on this.”

-When we don’t ask God, we take the matter into our own hands.
+When we don’t ask God, it’s easy to take the matter into our own hands.
+Aren’t all things better, led by the hand of God?

 Every circumstance is an opportunity to practice seeking God.